What is Measured?

 PROTECTION OF SHAREHOLDERS FROM CONFLICTS OF INTEREST

-The extent of conflict of interest regulation index measures the protection of shareholders against directors’ misuse of corporate assets for personal gain by distinguishing 3 dimensions of regulation that address conflicts of interest: transparency of related-party transactions (extent of disclosure index), shareholders’ ability to sue and hold directors liable for self-dealing (extent of director liability index) and access to evidence and allocation of legal expenses in shareholder litigation (ease of shareholder suits index).
-To make the data comparable across economies, several assumptions about the business and the transaction are used.
+The extent of conflict of interest regulation index measures the protection of shareholders against directors’ misuse of corporate assets for personal gain by distinguishing three dimensions of regulation that address conflicts of interest: transparency of related-party transactions (extent of disclosure index), shareholders’ ability to sue and hold directors liable for self-dealing (extent of director liability index) and access to evidence and allocation of legal expenses in shareholder litigation (ease of shareholder suits index).
+To make the data comparable across economies, several assumptions about the business and the transaction are used (figure 1).

 SHAREHOLDERS' RIGHTS IN CORPORATE GOVERNANCE